Laurent - stock.adobe.com

 “By empowering local enterprises with both technical expertise and mentorship, this initiative fosters innovation and helps businesses unlock new opportunities through AI.
 We are proud to collaborate with Meta in this programme, which aligns closely with our National AI Strategy 2.0 to deepen AI capabilities and ensure that Singapore remains a key hub for AI development in the region,” he added.

 The launch event for the two programmes was held in conjunction with the Meta APAC AI Accelerator Finals at Meta’s APAC headquarters in Singapore.
-Over 720 companies and developers from across the region submitted projects showcasing Llama use cases in education, public services, and economic development.
+More than 720 companies and developers from across the region submitted projects showcasing Llama use cases in education, public services, and economic development.
 The top finalists from 13 markets showcased their solutions at the event, competing for grants to further their work.

 Nick Clegg, president of global affairs at Meta, said: “Open-sourcing AI helps ensure more people can access the opportunities that AI provides.
 I’m very encouraged to see the vibrant developer community in APAC and how governments are welcoming AI innovation and the benefits it will bring to the region.”